tonysln/base-converter/README.md

 - Hexadecimal
 - Octal

+Separate values with spaces to decode them into ASCII.

-Fractions are supported up to a certain precision.
+*Fractions are supported up to a certain precision.*

 Featuring a clean and simple interface.

 Using vanilla JavaScript, simple HTML & CSS.

-## To-Do

-- [ ] Add support for ASCII.